stefanzweig/scratch/datasette/csv-conversion.md

 # how to make field with " into numeric one

-In a CSV file, if a column contains numbers with commas (e.g., "1,000"), and the quota marks, I am using emacs to covert it into a recognizable numeric format.
+In a CSV file, if a column contains numbers with commas (e.g., "1,000"), and the quote marks, I am using `emacs` to covert it into a recognizable numeric format.

 Sample: